-Sirkin has organized health and human rights investigations for PHR in dozens of countries, including documentation of genocide and systematic rape in Darfur, Sudan; exhumations of mass graves in the former Yugoslavia and Rwanda for the International Criminal Tribunals; investigations into consequences of human rights abuses and violations of international humanitarian law in Afghanistan, El Salvador, Haiti, India, Iraq, Israel/Palestine, Kosovo, Kuwait, Somalia, Turkey, and the United States, among others.
+Sirkin has organized health and human rights investigations in dozens of countries.
+These include the documentation of genocide and systematic rape in Darfur, Sudan; exhumations of mass graves in the former Yugoslavia and Rwanda for the International Criminal Tribunals; and documentation of Saddam Hussein’s use of chemical weapons against Iraqi Kurds in the 1980s.

-She has worked on studies of sexual violence in Bosnia, Chad, Sierra Leone, and Thailand.
+Sirkin initiated PHR’s program to train doctors, lawyers, law enforcement officers, and judges to respond to sexual violence in conflict zones, initially working in the Democratic Republic of the Congo, Iraq, and Kenya.
 She has authored and edited numerous reports and articles on the medical consequences of human rights violations, physical evidence of human rights abuses, and physician complicity in violations.

-Sirkin has a BA in European studies from Mount Holyoke College and an MEd from Boston University.
+Sirkin holds a BA in European studies from Mount Holyoke College and an MEd from Boston University.